Updated: June 12, 2022 (Day 14, Twelfth Moon, 001)

 Removal of plastic from the ocean.
 Each year the ocean must have 5 percent less plastic in it than the year before.

 Each year the oceans must have 5 percent more large fish than the year before.

 Fracking must stop as must any violation to mother earth.
 We must convince people to stop.
 There will not be rewards for these violations like there are in the current system.
 Monitoring of ecosystems renewal would be performed but the onslaught would be reversed if right action was favored.
 Again, a proposer could call for such projects, and a body of workers assembled to tackle it.
 The progress and results of all processes would be provided online for everyone to follow and partake if interested.

 The US Constitution was written solely by men.
 It is well past its use-by-date.
 We need to start everything a-new.
 I suggest we consider adopting a new calendar, one that made more sense, one that takes us out of oligarchy time and puts us in sync with our natural cycles.
 I suggest the 13 moon calendar.
 I have worked on a derivative of the 13 moon calendar which itself is a derivative of one of the Mayan calendars.
 This is a simple version that anyone can use to get themselves on the road to the Emerald Garden.
-Here’s the modified version starting in July 25th, 2019 For information on the Mayan 13 moon calendar: www.lawoftime.org
+Here’s the modified version starting on July 26th, the 13 moon calendar’s new years day.
+For information on the Mayan 13 moon calendar: www.lawoftime.org

 The drawing up of this new manifesto would describe a new way of living on our planet earth.
 It would help us evolve, help us revere nature.
 Nature is our life source and it must be the central concern.

 We hold these further truths also to be self-evident:

 That demands without means to enforce them are nothing more than begging.
 We are not begging.
 We are demanding.